States rethink data centers as ‘electricity hogs’ strain the grid

 “I think we already know that data centers take up a lot of power and present a lot of challenges to our grid.”

-Like Minnesota Reformer, Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
-Stateline maintains editorial independence.
-Contact Editor Scott S. Greenberger for questions: info@stateline.org.
-Follow Stateline on Facebook and Twitter.

-The post States rethink data centers as ‘electricity hogs’ strain the grid appeared first on Minnesota Reformer.
+The post States rethink data centers as ‘electricity hogs’ strain the grid appeared first on Oklahoma Voice.